 - Eye discomfort – your eye(s) may feel itchy or gritty (almost as if a grain of sand is stuck inside)

-- Discharge – a gooey liquid may come out of your eye(s)
+- Discharge – a gooey liquid may come out of your eye(s) causing your eyelids to stick together which may appear crusty.

 If you have infectious pink eye caused by bacteria, the liquid that comes out of your eye will often be thick (almost like pus).
 If you have infectious pink eye caused by a virus, the liquid is often watery.
 For noninfectious allergic conjunctivitis, the liquid will usually be watery and itchy.